simonvalentin/wmdecoding/README.md

 Matlab preprocessing scripts along with fieldtrip analysis scripts will be added shortly.

 ## Data
 Preprocessed data matrices for each participant (with anonymised IDs) can be found under `data/`.
-Rows correspond to trials, and columns to frequency (in 1 Hz bins) per electrode location.
+Rows correspond to trials, and columns to power per frequency (in 1 Hz bins) per electrode location.
 Access to the raw data will be added shortly.